SESYNC-ci/graphics-with-ggplot2-lesson/docs/_slides/layer.md

 women.

-The file to be loaded contains individuals' anonymized responses to the 5 Year American Community Survy (ACS) completed in 2017.
-Their are over a hundred variables giving individual level data on household members income, education, employment, ethnicity, and much more.
+The file to be loaded contains individuals' anonymized responses to the 5 Year American Community Survey (ACS) completed in 2017.
+There are over a hundred variables giving individual level data on household members income, education, employment, ethnicity, and much more.
 {:.notes}